eap-nutanix/bigswitch-tools/README.md

 # bigswitch-tools

+Eric Pearce eric.pearce@nutanix.com

+I do not claim to have written all code myself - fragments may be recognizable as coming from stackoverflow or other python examples.
+Use at your own risk.

 **show_xfabric.py** - iterates through all fabrics, producing endpoint count for each tenant in each fabric and grand total for fabric at end.
 A '-' means tenant is not present in that fabric.

 Sample output: